 Most basic social skills are learned over time, starting in the family and expanding with a person’s life experience.
 By grade school, most parents will have taught their children how to introduce themselves to others and play nicely.
 By high school, most will have an understanding of how social groups work and how to communicate effectively within them.
 While social skills can be gained and refined throughout life, scientific evidence does suggest that certain traits like sociability and anxiousness are at least partly hereditary (Katsnelson, 2017).
 So, while it may become habitual for individuals to introduce themselves to new people, the desire and degree to which a person wants to socialize is somewhat predetermined by their genes.
 This predetermination may result in certain people experiencing social difficulties and result in a lack of a social support system.

 Social difficulties typically refer to challenges that result in an individual feeling disconnected or isolated from those around them.
-These difficulties may include social anxiety, an inability to form new friends and an absence of strong boundaries.
+These difficulties may include social anxiety, an inability to form new friends, and an absence of strong boundaries.
 This lack of social ease causes people to suffer in various ways.
 In a study conducted by Chris Segrin, the head of the University of Arizona’s Communication Department, it was shown that those “who had deficits in [social] skills reported more stress, more loneliness, and poorer overall mental and physical health.”
-In particular, the social traits they looked at were feelings of inadequacy, a sensitivity to rejection, pain-avoidance, a lack of assertiveness and a lack of general social competence.
+In particular, the social traits they looked at were feelings of inadequacy, sensitivity to rejection, pain avoidance, a lack of assertiveness, and a lack of general social competence.
 They saw that when individuals didn’t feel like part of a social group and chose to actively work to avoid judgment, they developed tendencies to engage in other methods of control, such as restriction and disordered eating.
 While poor social skills were noted as a precursor to eating disorders, it was also shown that they were a major factor in maintaining the illness.

 Social Difficulties as a Precursor to Eating Disorders